Stremiouser666/M3U8-Screensaver-by-Mook./README.md

-# Live Screensaver for Android TV
+# M3U8 Screensaver for Android TV

 A enhanced screensaver application for Android TV that transforms your device into a dynamic video display.
 Stream live content, schedule different videos by day of the week, customize playback behavior.